auth0/docs/mysql-connection-tutorial.md

 ## Auth0 Login Widget

-After you have enabled the database connection, Auth0's widget will automatically change the apperance to allow users to enter `username` and `password`.
+After you have enabled the database connection, Auth0's widget will automatically change the appearance to allow users to enter `username` and `password`.
 These will be inputs to your script.

 ![](/img/db-connection-widget.png)

 ## How it works

-The script run in a JavaScript sandbox where you can use the full power of the language and selected libraries.
+The script runs in a JavaScript sandbox where you can use the full power of the language and selected libraries.
 The current API supports:

 -  [mysql](https://github.com/felixge/node-mysql)
 -  [sqlserver](https://github.com/pekim/tedious)